-There’s nothing like jumping off a cliff to make you feel alive — it’s the landing that’s the tricky part.
+There’s nothing like jumping off a cliff for a startup launch to make you feel alive.

 Make the leap at the wrong time, or let your nerves get the better of you, and you just might find yourself hanging from the edge by your fingertips, or worse yet, SPLAT!